Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-In the elliptic case, one could use Atiyah-Bott formula~\cite{MR0212836,MR0232406} to compute the index as a sum of local contributions from $H$-fixed points on $X$.
+For the elliptic complex, we can use the Atiyah-Bott formula~\cite{MR0212836,MR0232406} to compute the index as a sum of local contributions from $H$-fixed points on $X$.
 In the transversally elliptic case the situation is more complicated.
-By definition, the index is a sum of characters of irreducible representations.
-We have
+By definition, the index is the sum of characters of irreducible representations

-where $a_n = m_n^{(0)} - m_n^{(1)}$ is a difference of multiplicities in which irreducible representation $n$ appears in the kernel and cokernel of $D$.
-In the elliptic case, only a finite number of $a_n$ does not vanish, so that the index is a finite polynomial in $q$ and $q^{-1}$.
-This also means that the index is a regular function on the group $H=\U(1)$.
-In the transversally elliptic case, the series~(\ref{eq:index-u-1-general}) can be infinite, so that index is generally not a regular function.
-However, Atiyah and Singer showed~\cite{MR0482866,MR0341538} that in the tranversally elliptic case, all coefficients $a_n$ are finite, and that the index is well defined as a distribution (a generalized function) on the group.
+where $a_n = m_n^{(0)} - m_n^{(1)}$ is the difference of multiplicities between the kernel and cokernel of $D$.
+In the elliptic case, only a finite number of $a_n$ does not vanish, so that the index is a Laurent polynomial in $t$, and, therefore, the index is a regular function on the circle $|t| = 1$.
+In the transversally elliptic case, the range of summation in the formal Laurent series~(\ref{eq:index-u-1-general}) can be infinite, so that index as a function of $t$ might be singular.
+Atiyah and Singer \cite{MR0482866,MR0341538} showed that in the transversally elliptic case, all coefficients $a_n$ are finite, and that the index is a well defined distribution (a generalized function) on the group manifold.